locana-co/otter-spotter/README.md

 ###Front-end
 In the map.js file, jquery is used to add a click event to the 'Get All Points' button.

-On click, the app function makes a GET request to the API, which returns an array of all points points in the table.
+On click, the function makes a GET request to the API, which returns an array of all points points in the table.
 The function converts all of these points to one geojson object.

 Mapbox-gl methods are then used to draw the geojson on the map, and add popups to each point.